MetPX/sarracenia/doc/mirroring_use_case.rst

 the intent is to run operations on the other supercomputer, using a *spare* disk to which all the live data has been mirrored.
 As there are (nearly) always runs in progress, the directories never stop being modified, and there is no maintenance period when one can catch up if one falls behind.
-The site stores are clusters in their own right:

- * FIXME: someone else should have a diagram of this.
- * data movers connect via Infiniband to the disk units themselves.
- * meta data managers?
- * protocol and NFS nodes GPFS nodes that serve those outside the cluster, via NFS.

 There are essentially three parts of the problem: